 Local History: Wick Places and Stories – Harry Gray

 A collection of stories, yarns and anecdotes from the town of Wick, collected by local historian Harry Gray.
-This can be purchased locally when the Wick Heritage Museum has reopened (usually, April – October), and it’s especially fascinating to read when you have visited or have lived in the town.
+This can be purchased locally when the Wick Heritage Museum has reopened (usually, April – October), or online, and it’s especially fascinating to read when you have visited or have lived in the town.
 The book also includes photos, so the reader can enjoy views of the town and scenery from some popular spots.
 If you don’t live locally, an excellent alternative is to visit the Wick Voices website, as there are many oral history accounts which detail stories and experiences from locals of all ages.

 I can’t mention local history and go without mentioning the late Iain Sutherland, who was well known in Caithness and beyond for his contribution to recording Wick’s history and heritage in a variety of publications over many years.
 I recently read an article which included contributions from Sutherland concerning the effects of prohibition in Wick which is synonymous with New York City and bootlegged alcohol, and not necessarily with a small town in the Scottish Highlands!
 You can also listen to this audio clip of Iain Sutherland recounting the ‘Battle of the Orange’ – he really was a charismatic storyteller.

 Fiction: Highland River – Neil M Gunn

 Neil M Gunn is widely considered one of the most prolific Scottish fiction writers of the early 20th century, and so it was hard to just pick one of his works to feature in his list.
 Gunn was born in Dunbeath, and returned to the Highlands as an adult.
 The novel that I have picked is not the most famous (‘The Silver Darlings’ wins that acclaim) but Highland River is in the same grouping which concerns itself with representing ‘essential Highland experience’.